antiboredom/p5.riso/tutorials/getting-started.md

 }
 ```

 Now when the mouse is clicked, all of our print files will export as pngs.
 Each can be used to make a master on the printer.

+A note on image size: The exported images will be sized with resolution of 72 dpi.
+Therefore our image of 600 pixels, will come out to be 600/72 = 8.3 inches wide.
+If you want to print your image at a higher resolution but smaller physical size, eg. at a dpi of 300, then you need to resize it using photoshop or a [tool like this one](https://convert.town/image-dpi).

 Here is the [complete code described in this example.](https://editor.p5js.org/brain/sketches/GpuJH1Zur)
 Here is the [print we made](https://github.com/antiboredom/p5.riso/blob/master/docs/assets/cutout.jpg) from this code.